 Mill believes that the only ground for which the state is justified to interfere in the liberties of the individual is to prevent harm to others.
-Thus, he claimed that his aim in his OnLiberty was to assert one very simple principle, which is qualified to govern absolutely the dealings of society with the individual.
+Thus, he claimed that his aim in his On Liberty was to assert one very simple principle, which is qualified to govern absolutely the dealings of society with the individual.
 This principle is that the only reason that warrants any individual or a group of individuals to interfere with the liberty of action of any other individual or a group of individuals, is self-protection because the purpose for which power can be rightfully exercised over any member of a civilized community, against his will is to prevent harm to others.
 More importantly, according to Mill, a great evil is committed if the individual is denied his or her liberty.

 Mill would however, emphasize that the individual "must not make himself a nuisance to other people."
-He must refrain frommolesting others in what concerns them, and merely act according to his own inclination and and and understanding which concern himself.
+He must refrain from molesting others in what concerns them, and merely act according to his own inclination and judgment in things which concern himself.
 Mill developed and elaborated a first distinction between self-regarding and other-regarding acts - between "the part of a person's life which concerns only himself and that which concerns others."

-On the whole, this Millian principle of liberty can be summarized as follows: (i) that everybody should be bound to observe a certain line of conduct towards the rest. (ii) That this conduct should consist in not injuring the interests of one another.
+11 this conduct should consist in not injuring the interests of one another.
 This principle serves as one of the initiating acts that inspire Feinberg's limits of criminal laws.

+On the whole, this Millian principle of liberty can be summarized as follows: (i) that everybody should be bound to observe a certain line of conduct towards the rest. (ii) That